victordiogo/webgl-ray-tracer/README.md

 # To Do

-- see erichlof example ray tracing
+- Light Sampling

-- Importance Sampling
+- Better Opacity / Transmission
-- Better IBL
+- Better IBL (Remove fireflies caused by the sun)
 - Improve BVH creation time